1,1 - tess

 He said, “Stupid girl,” before it happened.

 I was in the trees, walking to my car.
 I didn’t take the well-lit path to the parking-lot.
 I wanted to feel the last of the twilight coming down through the tops of the pines like an exhaled breath.
-Behind me, the fundraiser gala was just transitioning to full-on party in that impossibly immense mansion.
+Behind me, the fundraiser gala was just transitioning to full-on party in that impossibly immense mansion and its grounds.
 I walked but my heels were an obstacle—yes, that’s what happened, I slipped them off and carried them in one hand like I’ve seen women do in movies, heels dangling from the fingertips at an angle like an empty glass of champagne.
 I was cold in the low-cut, too-short black evening dress I was wearing, but I didn’t mind, the cold was what I needed: a hit of clearheadedness that delivered me back to myself after all the troubling, unsettling things that had happened earlier.
 My feet pressed down on pine needles, twisted twigs, little rocks, all sharp, painful; I went slowly, moving from tree to tree, resting my weight on one trunk then hobbling lamely to the next.
 I was probably not okay to drive home but I intended to sit in the car for a while and listen to music and sober up.

 The man was there suddenly.
 He was in front of me in the near dark, standing so still—I thought it was just a stunted, misshapen tree and then his head moved slightly and what light was left in the nightfall shivered across the circles of his glasses and died.
 I stumbled backwards and nearly fell over, finally dropping to one knee.